-Whilst supporting offshore wind generation, SPS has serious concerns over the impacts of offshore windfarms and their associated onshore infrastructure on the landscape and heritage of Suffolk.
+Whilst supporting offshore wind generation, SPS has serious concerns over the impacts of offshore windfarms and their associated onshore infrastructure on the landscape and heritage of Suffolk including the Suffolk Coast and Heaths Area of Outstanding Natural Beauty.

 The proposed turbines for East Anglia 1 (North) and East Anglia 2 will be the tallest turbines worldwide and 3 enormous substations are planned in the countryside beside the village of Friston.
 7 kms of cables being installed underground causing enormous disruption to the countryside including parts of the Suffolk Coast and Heaths AONB.

-SPS sits on the Expert Topic Group for heritage and has consistently made strong representations at each stage of the projects.
+SPS sat on the Expert Topic Group for heritage and consistently made strong representations at each stage of the projects prior to the DCO submission.

 6 November 2018 – phase 3.5 consultation response – substation location